PacketSurf/ZSpotifyGUI/README.md

 - Added auto detection about if the current account is premium or not.
 If it is a premium account it automatically sets the quality to VERY_HIGH and otherwise HIGH if we are using a free account.
 - Fixed conversion function so it now exports to the correct bitrate.
 - Added sanitation to playlist names to help catch an edge case crash.
-- Added option to download all our liked songs into a sub-folder.
+- Added option to download all your liked songs into a sub-folder.

 **v1.2 (18 Oct 2021):**
 - Added .gitignore.